-Last Saturday we were all about the acoustic bass in roots and traditional music.
+Last Saturday on our weekly Saturday Soundtrack post, we were all about the acoustic bass in roots and traditional music.
 This week, we’re taking a look at the incredible chops of the jazz cats.
 Hang on to your hats…these guys will blow you away!

 Two quick confessions.
 First, I can’t play a lick of jazz.
 Second, my idea of great jazz is clicking on the Oscar Peterson playlist and sitting in amazement as I take it all in.
 The bassists highlighted in this Soundtrack primarily come out of that tradition, swinging with style, verve, and technique.